jgallen23/fidel/README.md

 	this.overlayOpacity; // 0.5 overwritten at instantiation
 	this.closeOnEsc; // true which is the default value

+#### Overwriting defaults

+Fidel stores it defaults in a Global an accessible property, so it's really easy to you to change a setting for all future plugins being created.
+So, let's say you don't want `closeOnEsc` to be `true` by default in your application.
+You'd do something like this:

+	fidel.modules.modal.defaults.closeOnEsc = false;

+Note that `modal` should be exchanged by your plugin's name.
+From now on, all the instances you create of your plugin, will have `closeOnEsc` as `false` instead of `true` by default.

 ### Events

 In a similar way of Backbone Views, Fidel will bind to events passed within the element you provide on instantiation: